dapperdivers/chelonian-access/docs/development/CODE_COVERAGE_IMPLEMENTATION.md

 ## Overview

-This document outlines the implementation of a comprehensive code coverage solution for the Nissan Hardbody RFID project.
+This document outlines the implementation of a comprehensive code coverage solution for the Chelonian Access project.
 The solution provides both online and offline coverage reporting capabilities through:

 1. **Codecov Integration** - For online visualization, PR comments, and badges
 2. **Local HTML Reports** - As downloadable artifacts for offline viewing